ArunRamakani/FirstDocker/README.md

-First docker expriment, that just prints java version.
+First docker, that just prints java version.
 Build on AlpineLinux